Good design should allow you to live a good life.

 7. Although many online shops I admire take great pride in gift-wrapping with fancy ribbons and pretty paper, I want to move the focus away from packaging for looks’ sake to the product.
 I make an effort to present my objects beautifully but also practically, and I endeavour to use 100% compostable wrapping and packing material.
 In the rare instance that plastic is necessary (eg. when I am posting a book in wet weather), I will use only pre-used plastic.
 Unfortunately, the pre-used cardboard boxes I use for postage usually already have plastic packing tape on them.

 8. I don’t want to sell food in my shop, but I’m happy to share starters that I have with people who live locally (Hamilton).
 I currently have healthy specimens of: sourdough starter, kombucha SCOBY, and milk kefir grains.
 I can use my social media accounts to help people share and find these goodies if they live further afield.

-And lastly, I will admit that one of my motives for starting an online shop is wanting to be able to write the Mrs Goodness blog and financially support myself without having to resort to advertising.
+And lastly, I will admit that one of my motives for starting an online shop is wanting to be able to write the Mrs Goodness blog and one day financially support myself without having to resort to advertising.
 I wanted my blog to share (what I consider to be) my good ideas without any paid affiliations or sponsors or ads getting in the way.

 So, thank you for reading this far!
 I really appreciate your support, and I welcome your feedback.
 I’d also like to squeeze in a big thank you to my family and friends, who have made this dream of mine come true!
 And a big thank you to Scotts Epicurean cafe for collecting their glass water bottles for me to repurpose and sell – you’re a lovely bunch of people!